-As permitted by the Bank of Italy's Supervisory Instructions currently in force, Mediobanca has taken up the option to make an exception to the 2:1 cap on variable remuneration relative to fixed salary for all staff, including those qualifying as Identified Staff at Group level, belonging to the Mediobanca Group companies which operate in asset management in Italy (MB SGR) and elsewhere (Cairn, RAM, MB Management Company, CMG).8 They adopt a specific cap on variable remuneration of up to five times fixed remuneration (5:1).
-This exception, which is in line with those adopted by the majority of the Bank's leading Italian and non-Italian competitors, is based on the following points:
+As permitted by the Bank of Italy's Supervisory Instructions currently in force, Mediobanca has taken up the option to be exempted from the Instructions, including the 2:1 cap on variable remuneration relative to fixed salary, for all Group staff working for an investment firm or an asset management company, including those qualifying as Identified Staff at Group level, if they work exclusively for such firm or company.
+Such exemption refers, as at the date on which this Policy was approved, specifically to those Mediobanca Group legal entities which perform asset management activities, in Italy (MB SGR) and elsewhere (Cairn, RAM, MB Management Company, CMG).8 These companies still adopt their own specific cap on variable remuneration, which is five times fixed remuneration (5:1).
+This cap, which is in line with the practice adopted by the Group's leading Italian and international competitors, is based on the following points: